Meet Jessica galvan, lcpc, cfrc, CCTP, crc

 My Approach

 Therapy with me is collaborative, solution-focused, and tailored to what works best for you.
 I draw from various approaches to offer practical tools you can use long after therapy.
+I also offer EMDR therapy, an evidence-based method that helps process and heal the lingering effects of painful or distressing experiences.
 I understand how overwhelming life can be, especially when you're the one others rely on.
 In our work together, you'll have a space to take off the pressure, be yourself, and feel genuinely supported.